 When you get your free scooter insurance quote, you can review your coverage options, as well as customize your limits and deductibles.

-scooter and moped coverages
+types of scooter and moped insurance coverage

 With the right coverages, you can rest assured knowing you're protected no matter what arises on the open road.
 Here's the rundown on coverage options for your motor scooter — from information on basic liability coverage to optional coverages that give you added security and peace of mind.